Athlon07/DirectCast/README.md

     }
 #This is just a sample lambda function that abbreviates everything to UpperCase
 ```
+4. **Configure environment Variables**:
+  Add a new environment variable with the following key-value pair:
+  - Key: `PROCESSED_BUCKET_NAME`
+  - Value: The name of your `processed-data bucket `(your-initials-processed-data-pipeline).
 ---

 ##  AWS Glue ETL Job